-Zootopia moves in a predictable direction: Judy Hopps overcomes adversity, learns something about herself, misjudges others, learns something about others and finally achieves the goal she has been working toward and little extra.
-But directors Byron Howard and Rich Moore aren’t content to just let Judy’s journey provide the color and texture of Zootopia, and pack their movie with a fantastical world teeming with life, millions of unique stories and endless gags, making Zootopia feel like a fully realized world.
+Zootopia moves in a predictable direction: Judy Hopps overcomes adversity, learns something about herself, misjudges others, learns something about others, and finally achieves the goal she has been working toward and a little extra.
+But directors Byron Howard and Rich Moore aren’t content to just let Judy’s journey provide the color and texture of Zootopia, and pack their movie with a fantastical world teeming with life, millions of unique stories, and endless gags, making Zootopia feel like a fully realized world.

-It is this aspect of Zootopia that is most enjoyable.
+It’s this aspect of Zootopia that is most enjoyable.
 Animation is more than just the act of animating the inanimate, is it also the ability to build from the ground up, finding inventive solutions to unique problems in imaginative ways.
-In Zootopia—with its several districts and areas—animals serve as representation for humanity, but while race, gender, sexual orientation and class separates humans; the animal kingdom is separated by size in magnificent ways.
+In Zootopia—with its several districts and areas—animals serve as representation for humanity, but while race, gender, sexual orientation, and class separates humans; the animal kingdom is separated by size in magnificent ways.
 Leaving the animators to come up with clever ways to figure out how a juice bar vendor could service both a giraffe and a field mouse.
 How a public transportation system could accommodate hippopotamuses and gazelles.
-How an armadillo and an orangutan could work side by side.
+How an armadillo and an orangutan could work side-by-side.
 How a bunny and a fox can team up to save the day.
-Judy Hopps’s amazement as she steps off the train into Zootopia’s bustling core is the audience’s amazement as well, and it doesn’t let up throughout the movie as Judy races through Zootopia’s different districts, trying to solve the case and catch the bad guy.
+Judy Hopps’ amazement as she steps off the train into Zootopia’s bustling core is the audience’s amazement as well, and it doesn’t let up throughout the movie as Judy races through Zootopia’s different districts, trying to solve the case and catch the bad guy.